-When technology is used to amplify the value, perception, and experience of the core players on the platform, that is when it becomes an enhancer of the overall business model.
+When technology amplifies the value, perception, and experience of the core players on the platform, it becomes an enhancer of the overall business model.

-In Etsy’s business model is very important the ability of the company to enable its buyers to find all sort of items, it’s also important that those items represent the inventory of what the sellers can offer, and that buyers have multiple options to access them.
+In Etsy’s business model is very important the ability of the company to enable its buyers to find all sorts of items; it’s also vital that those items represent the inventory of what the sellers can offer and that buyers have multiple options to access them.

 For instance, the engineering team highlights how the platform is shaped by its power users: